 Conserving wildlife, enhancing livelihoods in areas of human-wildlife conflict

-Connected Conservation strives to assist communities in conflict with wildlife through data driven solutions.
+Connected Conservation assists communities manage conflict with wildlife through data driven solutions.

-- Pioneered the concept of community-based conflict mitigation (CBCM) and human-wildlife conflict mitigation using a suite of methods developed over decades of practical field experience.
+- We have pioneered community-based conflict mitigation using a suite of methods developed over decades of practical field and research experience.

-- Provided technical advice and training to institutions and individual projects managing human-wildlife conflicts in Africa and Asia.
+- We provide technical advice and training to institutions and projects that manage human-wildlife conflict in Africa and Asia.

-- Participated extensively in the development of the KAZA TFCA Integrated Development Plan (IDP) as well as being consulted widely (on human-wildlife conflict) during the KAZA TFCA pre-feasibility study.
+- We participated extensively in the development of the Kavango Zambezi Transfrontier Conservation Area and were consulted on human-wildlife conflict during the KAZA TFCA feasibility study.

-- Roll out of human-wildlife studies and manuals to address conflict with all wildlife species in the KAZA TFCA.
+- We conduct human-wildlife studies and provide manuals to address conflict with all wildlife species.